nezumi0627/nezumi0627/README.md

-# Backend Developer in Japan👋
+# I'm a Japanese apprentice programmer.👋
 ### Just 15 years old
 ### "A free life, a free BOT!"